Kajal-ghadage2000/Kajal-ghadage2000/README.md

 ### Hi 👋, I'm Kajal!

-- 👨‍💻 A passionate developer.
+- 👨‍💻 A passionate web developer.
 - 💬 Ask me about Android, Flutter, Data Structure, or Python.
 - 🌱 I like to take care of plants.